apache/nuttx/configs/sabre-6quad/README.txt

    CPU (which may not be CPU0).
 Perhaps that should be a spinlock to prohibit execution of interrupts on CPU0 when other CPUs are in a critical section?

+   2016-11-15:  When the critical section is used to lock a resource that is also used by interupt handling, I believe that what is required is that the interrupt handling logic must also take the spinlock.
+This will cause the interrupt handlers on other CPUs to spin until leave_critical_section() is called.

+   NOTE: Currently enter_critical section takes the spinlock before disabling (local) interrupts.
+That orderwould have to change or you could potentially get deadlocks if the interrupt handler on the same CPU tries to take the spinlock.

 2. Cache Concurency.
 This is a complex problem.
 There is logic in place now to clean CPU0 D-cache before starting a new CPU and for invalidating the D-Cache when the new CPU is started.
 REVISIT:  Seems that this should not be necessary.